Ask the Commish.Com

 The mantra in fantasy, of course, is not to assume that opportunity leads to production.
 While that is also true with the targets, of course, it makes sense that there is a direct correlation to receivers who were heavily targeted in the passing game with those who had strong fantasy seasons.

-Cole Beasley, Marvin Jones and Jakobi Meyers are the only receivers among our top 25 most-targeted, who did NOT also make the top 25 list in fantasy points scored.
+Diontae Johnson, Chris Godwin, Zay Jones, Drake London and Michael Pittman are the only receivers among our top 25 most-targeted, who did NOT also make the top 25 list in fantasy points scored.

 From that perspective, these players had the most disappointing seasons of all, because the opportunities were there.
 Moreover, since they failed to produce on the volume of opportunities with which they were presented, there is a chance that they will see a significant decline in opportunities (targets) this year.
-Take Jakobi Meyers.
-His situation may be unique given his record-setting volume WITHOUT a TD reception, but the point must be made that receivers who are targeted alot (and may even catch high percentage of their targets) may not necessarily be fantasy studs.
+Take Diontae Johnson.
+His situation may be unique given his huge volume with minimal results, but the point must be made that receivers who are targeted a lot (and may even catch high percentage of their targets) may not necessarily be fantasy studs.

 Team Share